Master FaceTime: Use It Like a Pro [Advanced Guide]

 Hand off a FaceTime call to another device

 Handing off a FaceTime call from one Apple device to another is a convenient feature that allows you to continue your conversation seamlessly when you switch devices.
-Here's how to do it:
+Here's how to do it:.
+That gives readers a better way to tell whether the missing FaceTime option is a setup issue or a device limitation.

 1. Ensure Handoff is Enabled: